gdiminin/HaSAPPy/docs/Tutorials/RunningHaSAPPyWorkflowsScript.md

 …
 ```

-PCR amplification can lead to reads of a reduced length and consequently the NGS sequencing run might averlap the adaptor sequence on the other side.
+PCR amplification can lead to reads of a reduced length and consequently the NGS sequencing run might overlap the adaptor sequence on the other side.
 Provide the adaptor sequence that could be present at the end of the read for removal (on Illumina Sequencers the first sequence run can overlap the p7 adaptor and the second the p5 adaptor):
 ```
 Adaptor p7 sequence (for trimming 3’ ends of sequence in file 1):
 @2F) ATCTCGTATGCCGTCTTCTGCTT